Send 2 classical bits by transmitting 1 qubit

 Bob’s measurement result is Alice’s original 2-bit message.
 The Z gate in the circuit encodes the message “10”; using X would encode “01”, I would encode “00”, and XZ would encode “11”.

 Classically, sending 2 bits of information requires transmitting 2 bits.
-One bit can carry at most 1 bit of information (Holevo bound without entanglement).
+Without entanglement, one qubit can carry at most 1 classical bit of information (a limit called the Holevo bound).

 With pre-shared entanglement, 1 qubit can carry 2 classical bits.
 The entanglement acts as a pre-established correlation that doubles the channel capacity.

-Superdense coding does not violate Holevo’s bound, which says 1 qubit carries at most 1 bit without entanglement.
-The extra bit comes from the pre-shared Bell pair, which is an additional resource consumed in the process.
+It is tempting to think superdense coding breaks a fundamental limit by squeezing 2 bits into 1 qubit.
+That is not quite right.
+The Holevo bound (which says 1 qubit carries at most 1 classical bit) still holds without entanglement.
+The extra bit comes from the pre-shared Bell pair, which is an additional resource that gets consumed in the process.
+The entanglement is the hidden cost.

 Superdense coding and teleportation together show that 1 qubit + 1 ebit (shared Bell pair) = 2 classical bits, and 2 classical bits + 1 ebit = 1 qubit.
 These are the fundamental exchange rates of quantum information theory.